plutec/shutterFW/README.md

 https://github.com/arendst/Tasmota/issues/5059#issuecomment-546736419

 ## Other boards
 After install the firmware for other boards, you need to configure the pinout for each one.
-As example, this is the pinout I am using in my devices, but you need to adapt to the soldered pins.
+As example, this is the pinout I am using in my devices, but you need to adapt to your soldered pins.

 ### Sonoff Dual R2
 - Relay UP -> GPIO 5